github/explore/topics/ratchet/index.md

 topic: ratchet
 url: http://socketo.me/
 ---
-Ratchet is a set of libraries that allows PHP developers to create real time, bi-directional applications between clients and servers over WebSockets.
-It provides Ratchet for serving, Pawl as a client, and RFC6455 for I/O-agnostic protocol handling.
+Ratchet is a set of libraries that allows PHP developers to create real-time, bidirectional applications between clients and servers over WebSockets.
+The organization provides the following repositories: Ratchet as a WebSocket server, Pawl as a WebSocket client, and RFC6455 which is an I/O-agnostic library for WebSocket protocol handling.